 - Just like you could get a bunion on the big toe joint, you can develop a bunion on the fifth toe joint.

-- This is almost like a dislocation of the metatarsal joint.
-The key here is not so much to fix the fifth toe bunion, but once more to correct your biomechanics.
+- This is almost like dislocation of the metatarsal joint.
+The key here is not to fix the fifth toe bunion but once more to correct your biomechanics.

-- You must ask yourself what caused this bunion to develop in the first place, it is portion of your choices and poor biomechanics.
+- You must ask yourself what caused this bunion to develop in the first place.
+It is the portion of your choices and poor biomechanics.

-- It is possible to make this pain greatly go away by treating the pain initially, wearing good orthotics and good shoes while you do your walking.
+- It is possible to greatly go away by treating the pain initially, wearing good orthotics and good shoes while you do your walking.
 It is still possible to wear nice shoes but just not all the time.
-The other alternative to wearing good shoes and orthotics, is surgical correction.
+The other alternative to wearing good shoes and orthotics is surgical correction.

-- This is something that is done in the hospital, although it does seem like a more minor surgery, it is not standard of care to have something like this be done in the office.
+- This is something that is done in the hospital.
+Although it does seem like minor surgery, it is not standard of care to have something like this be done in the office.

-- We work at St. Joseph Mercy Hospital, so you can expect the best possible care for this procedure.
+- We work at St. Joseph Mercy Hospital so that you can expect the best possible care for this procedure.